aws-samples/amazon-gamelift-unreal-engine/README.md

 # Amazon GameLift with Unreal Engine

-[TODO]: # (Add Youtube link)

-This repository contains code used for the video series, [Building Games on AWS: Amazon GameLift with Unreal Engine](#).
+This repository contains code used for the video series, [Building Games on AWS: Amazon GameLift with Unreal Engine](https://www.youtube.com/playlist?list=PLuGWzrvNze7LEn4db8h3Jl325-asqqgP2).
 For the full guide, please see the video series.

 ![architecture.png](architecture.png)